-Is Zoom a HIPAA Compliant Telehealth Software?
+Is Zoom® a HIPAA Compliant Telehealth Software?

-HHS has created new guidelines on HIPAA requirements and modified HIPAA’s Privacy Rule, which stated that healthcare organizations must use only secure methods of communication for telehealth visits.
-The Office for Civil Rights said that videoconferencing services normally not permitted under HIPAA may now be used by healthcare professionals for the good faith provision of telehealth solutions.
-This change in policy allows video conferencing platforms such as Zoom to be used during this time of crisis.
+Over the past year or so, the regulations around the use of videoconferencing software for telehealth have been liberalized as the U.S. government sought to move an increasing number of doctor’s appointments online.
+In early 2020, The Department of Health and Human Services (HHS) created new guidelines[¹] on HIPAA requirements and modified HIPAA’s Privacy Rule, which stated that healthcare organizations must use only HIPAA compliant video conferencing methods for telehealth visits.
+The Office for Civil Rights said that healthcare professionals could use videoconferencing services normally not permitted under HIPAA for the good faith provision of telehealth solutions for the duration of the COVID-19 public health emergency.
+This change in policy has allowed video conferencing platforms such as Zoom® to be used for telehealth purposes.